Mentorship Programs

 14. Set the structure from the beginning

-Even though mentoring programs are voluntary, you still need to establish a framework for the participants to follow.
-The structure should cover activities, such as kick-off orientation, goal and expectation setting, communication protocols, mentee gatherings, and individual check-in calls.
+Even though mentoring programs in the workplace are voluntary, you still need to establish a mentoring framework for the participants to follow.
+The structure should cover workplace mentoring activities, such as kick-off orientation, goal and expectation setting, communication protocols, mentee gatherings, and individual check-in calls.

 In our interview with Wendy Axelrod, author and mentorship expert, she noted that setting these rules from the start helps participants understand their roles in the program as mentors or mentees, the commitment it requires, as well as the expectations that will be placed on them.